Cat-sushi/fmatch/README.md

 This makes the server reload the database, reread the configurations and the settings, and purge the result chache.
 This is useful when the denial lists are updated or the configurations/ settings are modified.

-### Get normalized text as a key of join with other properties of the denial lists
+### Get normalized text as a key of join with the denial lists

 ```text
 $ http -b ':4049/normalize?q=abc'
 "ABC"
 ```

-This is useful for prepareing outer larger systems which join results with other properties of the denial lists.
+This is useful for prepareing outer larger systems which join results with  the denial lists.

 Note that results from this subsystem are normalized in the same way.